MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 > [!div class="checklist"]
 > * Define quantum operations in Q#
 > * Set up the classical host program to call and simulate Q# operations
-> * Simulate a quantum circuit from qubit allocation to measurement output
+> * Simulate a quantum operation from qubit allocation to measurement output
-> * Observe the full quantum system's simulated wavefunction at various points in our circuit
+> * Observe how the quantum system's simulated wavefunction evolves throughout the operation

 Applications developed with Microsoft's Quantum Development Kit typically consists of two parts:
 1. One or more quantum algorithms, implemented using the Q# quantum programming language, and invoked by the classical host program.
 These consist of